HaploidJS/haploidjs.github.io/docs/guide/async-navigation-cancelation.md

 [A confirmed] ❌
 ```

-Now we need to see the result of C, if C confirms, then B is removed and the page remains unchanged; If C revokes, then according to 「Rule 2」,C is removed from the queue and the current page should return to B.
+Now we need to see the result of C, if C confirms, then B is removed and the page remains unchanged.
+If C is cancelled, according to 「Rule 2」, C is removed from the queue and the current page should return to B.

 Now let's go back to the original state and see the result of C and B being undone first.